LdDl/odam/README.md

                 "crop_mode": "crop" # When 'grpc_settings' field 'enable' is set to TRUE this option will be used for sending either cropped detected object (bbox==crop) or full image with bbox info to gRPC server-side application.
 Default is 'crop'
             }
         ],
-        "draw_track_settings": { # Tracker drawing settings (for WOW effect in imshow() or MJPEG streaming) "max_points_in_track": 150, # Restriction for maximum points in single track (>=1).
-Default value 10 (in case of value less than 1)
-            "bbox_settings": { # Setting for bounding boxes (detected objects)
-                "rgba": [255, 255, 0, 0], # Color of bounding box border
-                "thickness": 2 # Thickness as is
-            },
-            "centroid_settings": { Setting for centroid of bounding boxes "rgba": [255, 0, 0, 0], # Color of circle
-                "radius": 4, # Radius of circle
-                "thickness": 2 # Thickness as is
-            },
-            "text_settings": { Setting for text above bounding boxes "rgba": [0, 255, 0, 0], # Text color
-                "scale": 1.2, # Size of text
-                "thickness": 2, # Thickness as is
-                "font": "hershey_plain"
-            },
-            "display_object_id": true # If you want to display object identifier },
         "speed_estimation_settings": { # Setting for speed estimation bas on GIS convertion between different spatial systems "enabled": false, # Enable this feature or not "mapper": [ # Map pixel coordinate to EPSG4326 coordinates